KaisarParvez006/AgroCulture/README.md

 # AgroCulture
 🛒 Simple PHP Marketplace Web
-A basic PHP web application where farmers can upload products with pictures, buyers can purchase products, and buyers can post reviews.
+A basic PHP website where farmers can upload products with pictures, buyers can purchase products, and buyers can post reviews.
 It also includes a profile system and a blogging feature for writing and viewing posts.

 📄 Files